-A new transfer line has joined the Tandem Van de Graaff facility and the AGS at Brookhaven National Laboratory, permitting the acceleration of light ions (up to sulfur) to 14.5 Gev/nucleon [1].
-The Tandem, operating with a pulsed ion source, supplies a fully stripped ion beam at about 7 Mev/nucleon to the AGS.
-A new low frequency rf system accelerates the beam in the AGS to about 200 Mev/nucleon.
-The previously existing rf system completes the cycle.
-High energy ion beams are delivered using standard resonant extraction to four experimental beam lines.
-Details of techniques and preliminary performance and operational characteristics are discussed.
+Since May, 1986, the heavy ion transfer line (HITL) which joins the Tandem Van de Graaff facility and the AGS at Brookhaven National Laboratory has permitted the acceleration of heavy ions (up to sulfur) to 14.5 GeV/nucleon.1-3 The Tandem, operating with a pulsed ion source, supplies a fully stripped ion beam at about 7 MeV/nucleon which is transported via the HITL to the AGS.
+A low frequency rf system accelerates the beam in the AGS to about 200 MeV/nucleon and the high frequency rf system, normally used for proton acceleration, completes the acceleration to 14.5 GeV/nucleon.
+The high energy ion beams are delivered to four experimental beam lines using standard resonant extraction.
+Following is an update of the performance and operational characteristics associated with the production, transport, and acceleration of these ion beams.